KQM-git/TCL/docs/equipment/gadgets/omni-ubiquity-net.md

 ## Miscelaneous findings

 * The Omni-Ubiquity Net (OUN) has a 1-animal-per-net limit.
-* If more than one animal is in the OUN's aoe, the animal closest to the player is captured.
+* If more than one animal is in the OUN's AoE, the animal closest to the player is captured.
 * Using the OUN near an animal will startle nearby animals, even if Sayu/Aloy are in the party, even if no animal is actually captured.
 * The OUN does not seem to have a time limit on how long it can be held without capturing an animal (Additionally, you can rotate a full 360 degrees while holding it, but there is a maximum upper/lower angle that it can be aimed).
 * The OUN can't be used in Domains or Abyss, like most other gadgets.